What a delight the Pigeon Mountain hike near Canmore turned out to be. Once you…

 On the way up to the cirque, pass a tarn and then head for treeline on a trail through talus slopes.
 Larches can be seen once you break through the first section of trees all the way through to the cirque.

 Buller Pass is a beautiful 14.6 km round-trip hike with 670 m of elevation gain.
 On a weekday towards the end of larch season we were the only people on the trail.

 Reach the larches beginning about 45 minutes into the hike.
 They’ll be with you until you reach tree line.
 The trailhead is directly across from the Buller Mountain day use area, about 31 km from the Canmore Nordic Centre.

 Update: Check with Waterton Lakes National Park on what hikes would be worthwhile in view of the Kenow wildfire.

 While I’ve never been to Waterton during larch season it only makes sense that it too would offer fantastic trails for larch viewing.
 In speaking with the Communications Officer from the park, John, the following suggestions were made.

-The hike to the Rowe Lakes (8 km round trip for the first lake, 13 km for the upper lake/5 hours) is one of the best but is closed until the road construction is completed.
-Check the park website for the latest trail information!
+The hike to the Rowe Lakes (8 km round trip for the first lake, 13 km for the upper lake/5 hours) is one of the best.

 Less well-known for larches are a couple of trails that take off from the Blackiston Valley Trail.
 Start at the trailhead in the Red Rock Canyon parking area, that is once again open.